shutterstock/rickshaw/README.md

 ##### padding

-An object containing any of `top`, `right`, `bottom`, and `left` properties specifying padding around the extrema of the data in the graph.
+An object containing any of `top`, `right`, `bottom`, and `left` properties specifying a padding percentage around the extrema of the data in the graph.
 Defaults to 0.01 on top for 1% padding, and 0 on other sides.

 ##### interpolation